integer-net/Solr/doc/manual.md

 Like above, but individually adjustable for the autosuggest functionality.

+#### Number of Sufficient Direct Search Results for Autosuggest

+Just like for search requests you can limit the activity of fuzzy search for autosuggest, too.
+If the sufficient number of direct search results for autosuggest is reached, a fuzzy search for autosuggest terms will not be performed.
+In case the entered value is 0 or empty, fuzzy search will always be performed.

 ### Search Results

 ![Search Results](http://www.integer-net.com/download/solr/integernet-solr-config-results-en.png)

 #### Use HTML from Solr Index

-If this setting is activated, the HTML code which displays a single product in the search results will be generated during indexing already.
+If this setting is activated, the HTML code which displays a single product in the search results will already be generated during indexing.
 Of course, this will take a bit longer, but on the other hand, the output will be faster in the search results.
 This is because this part won't have to be generated on the fly for every product.

 Thus, we recommend to activate this setting.
 There is an exception if the product data in the search results should be